guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 ![flow](flow-before-improvements.png)

 Anything can break at any moment.
-You might have trouble with the order object missing important information, or maybe your printer is out of paper, maybe the IRS is out of service and you can't sync the receipt with them, or maybe, who know, your database is unavaiable at the moment.
+You might have trouble with the order object missing important information, or maybe your printer is out of paper, maybe the IRS is out of service and you can't sync the receipt with them, or maybe, who knows, your database is unavaiable at the moment.

 You must respond to any situation properly and proactively to mitigate errors when handling new orders.

-And this is the actual kind of code (which althought works, it's wrong and ineffective) that I see people writing:
+And this is the actual kind of code (which althought works, it's bad and ineffective) that I see people writing:

 ```py
 class OrderService: